vanmars/ahoy/README.md

 _No known bugs at this time._

 ## To Do/Improvements
-* Fix formatting of Learning Thoery section on home screen
+* Add music - correct answers, wrong answers, and win scenarios

-* Add animations: loading wheel when api being called for random board, clouds across home screen?
+* Add animations: scrolling effect for how does it work section, loading wheel when api being called for random board, clouds across home screen, confetti on win screen?
-* Add music?

 * Fix button hover styling on outlines and splash pages
 * Update data table visualization graph on README
 * Create better layout for about, credits, and directions pages

 ## Support and Contact Details